mavilov/hybrid-query-system/docs/architecture.md

 - I am capable of writing code that can execute `SELECT` statements against SQLite.
 - I understand how [TF-IDF](https://en.wikipedia.org/wiki/Tf–idf) works and I can calculate embeddings and perform vector searches.

-I am new to implementing vector search myself.
-I can spend the majority of the time with this and will play in a less familiar field.
+I can spend the majority of the time with this, trying different similarity functions, and will play in a less familiar field.
 However, that needs to be implemented, no matter what, and it has to work well.

 #### Improvement ideas

 - ~~just use MongoDB Atlas~~
 - read about and apply more advanced algorithm.
 SQL does the exact search, and there might be issues with package name variations.
-- Maybe ORM could be of some tiny help for relational data generation and extraction (bells and whistles for this task).
+- Maybe an ORM library could be of some tiny help for relational data generation and extraction (bells and whistles for this task).

 ### Answer generation